mit-rss/intro_to_ros/README.md

 ### Commit Specification

-1. When your node works properly, visualize the published laser scan data using rviz.
+1. When your node works properly, visualize the published laser scan data using RViz.
 Take a screenshot of your visualized laser scan data and name it `fake_scan_rviz.png`.
 Save the image in `ros_exercises/rviz`
 2. Record a bag file of your laser scan data and call the file `fake_scan_bag.bag`, save it in `ros_exercises/rosbag`.
 3. Again, push your code, bag file, screenshot, and any supporting files with a appropriate commit message.

+Note: You should get an error in RViz that says "No tf data.
+Actual error: Fixed Frame [map] does not exist".
+This will not affect your visualization of the laser scan; however, if you would like, you can run `rosrun tf static_transform_publisher 0 0 0 0 0 0 1 map base_link 10` in a separate terminal window to link `map` to your TF tree.

 **If you are failing this test make sure you have these files in your ```ros_exercises``` directory**: